top of page

 Safety

-When removing moth plant, always wear gloves as the sap can irritate skin and cause a painful dermatitis.
+For more advice on controlling moth plant and other herbicide options, check out Northland Regional Council’s Pest Hub.
 Information thanks to Weedbusters and Northland Regional Council.
 Images thanks to Carolyn Lewis, Weedbusters

 bottom of page